 The DOJ and City entered into the Consent Decree so that "police services delivered to the people of Newark fully comply with the Constitution and laws of the United States, promote public safety and officer safety, and increase public confidence in the [NPD]."
 (Consent Decree ¶ 2.)
-The Consent Decree lays out a number of objectives and requirements
+The Consent Decree lays out a number of objectives and requirements that the City and NPD have agreed to implement and hope to complete over the next five years, in order to achieve this over-arching goal.

-On May 5, 2016, the Court entered the Consent Decree and formally appointed Peter C. Harvey as the Monitor1 to assess the City's and NPD's progress in implementing and achieving compliance with the Consent Decree; give status reports to the Parties, Court and Newark community; and work with the Parties to address any barriers to compliance and resolve any differences between them.
+On May 5, 2016, the Court entered the Consent Decree and formally appointed Peter C. Harvey as the Monitor to assess the City's and NPD's progress in implementing and achieving compliance with the Consent Decree; give status reports to the Parties, Court and Newark community; and work with the Parties to address any barriers to compliance and resolve any differences between them.
 (Consent Decree ¶ 169.)
 The Monitoring Team was approved by the Parties to the Consent Decree in July 2016, and the Court was notified regarding the appointment of the Monitoring Team on July 12, 2016.
 (Consent Decree ¶ 170.)